dlaf88/dlaf88.github.io/_posts/2019-08-12-TDD-chapter-3.md

 {% endhighlight %}

 This code tells rails how run end-to-end system tests.
+In this case such tests are driven by rack.

 ### On to the matter at hand